psidex/EACS/README.md

 ## Features

+- Right click on the tray icon to bring up the menu
-- Easily enable and disable configurations
+- Enable and disable configurations by clicking them (you can have as many enabled as you want)
 - Edit, add, and remove configurations just by changing `.txt` files
 - Everything happens in the system tray, keeping things simple